 The village of Brewster, New York, is located in Putnam County, New York.
 Brewster is a historic community located approximately an hour north of New York City.
 The village of Brewster has many historic homes and factories, as it has been around since 1849.
 It is a popular weekend tourist destination for New York City residents.
 Visitors and residents can enjoy the local orchard farm, market, bakery, the local wildlife center, and the historic Walter Brewster House.
 Brewster distracted driving accidents are common because of all of the popular attractions to partake in.

 Distracted driving car accidents can happen anywhere.
 Drivers are more distracted than ever and have multiple types of technology at their fingertips while they’re driving.
-If a distracted driver has injured you or your loved one in Brewster, you need an experienced personal injury lawyer on your side.
+If a distracted driver has injured you or your loved one in Brewster, Orange County, or Dutchess County, you need an experienced personal injury lawyer on your side.
 Attorney Michael LoGiudice, LLP has helped many victims of distracted driving accidents recover the compensation they deserve.
 Contact him today to schedule your free initial consultation to learn more about how he can advocate for you.

 The Benefits of Hiring a Lawyer After Being Injured By a Distracted Driver